 - Certification as a Certified Texas Contract Manager (CTCM) must be obtained within one-year (1) of employment if not already certified, unless otherwise approved by supervisor.

 - Knowledge of State of Texas procurement laws, regulations, rules, policies and procedures and contract management guidelines.

 - Knowledge of laws governing Historically Underutilized Business program participation.

 - Knowledge of standard terms and conditions for information and communications technology contracts; knowledge of contract and vendor management/performance techniques

 - Demonstrated ability to work on concurrent tasks in a fast-paced environment while effectively prioritizing and coordinating work assignments.

-- Ability to communicate effectively with management, staff, vendors, and agencies both verbally and in writing; in a clear and concise manner; including preparing and presenting comprehensive statistical and narrative reports detailing research and evaluation findings and recommendations
+- Ability to communicate effectively with management, staff, vendors, and agencies both verbally and in writing; in a clear and concise manner; includes preparing and presenting comprehensive statistical and narrative reports detailing research and evaluation findings and recommendations.

-- Ability to work with mathematical computations, and tabulations and produce a high degree of accuracy in work
+- Ability to work with mathematical computations, tabulations and produce a high degree of accuracy in work.

-- Ability to reach outcomes that gain the support and acceptance of all parties; including knowledge and execution of negotiation strategies and techniques
+- Ability to reach outcomes that gain the support and acceptance of all parties; includes knowledge and execution of negotiation strategies and techniques.

 - Ability to gain and maintain the cooperation and participation of others.